Economy of Indonesia: Automotive industry

 In 2010, Indonesia sold 7.6 million motorcycles, which were mainly produced in the country with almost 100% local components.
 Honda led the market with a 50.95% market share, followed by Yamaha with 41.37%.
 In 2011, the retail car sales total was 888,335 units, a 19.26% increase from last year.
-Toyota dominated the domestic car market (35.34%), followed by Daihatsu and Mitsubishi with 15.44% and 14.56%, respectively.
+Toyota dominated the domestic car market (35.34%), followed by Daihatsu and Mitsubishi Motors with 15.44% and 14.56%, respectively.
 Since 2011, some local carmakers have introduced some Indonesian national cars which can be categorized as Low-Cost Green Car (LCGC).
 In 2012, sales increased significantly by 24%, making it the first time that there were more than one million units in automobile sales.

 In August 2014, Indonesia exported 126,935 Completely Build Up (CBU) vehicle units and 71,000 Completely Knock Down (CKD) vehicle units, while total production reached 878,000 vehicle units, constituting 22.5% of total output.
 Automotive export is more than double of its import.
 By 2020, it is predicted that the automotive exports will be the third after CPO and shoe export.
 In August 2015, Indonesia exported 123,790 motorcycles.
 In the same year, Yamaha Motor Company, which exported 82,641, announced to make Indonesia as a base of exporting of its products.

 In 2017, the country produced almost 1.2 million motor vehicles, ranking it as the 18th largest producer in the world.
 Nowadays, Indonesian automotive companies can produce cars with a high ratio of local content (80%–90%).

 In 2018, the country produced 1.34 million cars and exported 346,000 cars, mainly to the Philippines and Vietnam.